T101N/opimps/README.md

 > todo

 ## impl_ops_lprim and impl_ops_rprim
-There are cases where we want to generate code our borrowed data but one of the elements are a primitive.
+There are cases where we want to generate code for borrowed data but one of the elements are a primitive.
 This can and will cause issues if we were to use `impl_ops`.
 As such, `impl_ops_lprim` and `impl_ops_rprim` were created to work around such issues; representing left side primitvie and right side primitive respectively.

 ### impl_ops_lprim